 The Company is involved in various legal proceedings arising in the normal course of its business and reserves for litigation settlements and contingencies when it can determine the probability of outcome and can estimate losses.
 Estimates are adjusted as facts and circumstances require.
-In the opinion of management, any ultimate liability arising out of such proceedings will not have a material adverse effect on the Company's financial position or results of operations.
+In the opinion of management, any ultimate liability arising out of such proceedings are not expected to have a material adverse effect on the Company's financial position.